For Websites AND Markets, Galileo Tech Media builds fast!

 WebPageTest.org tests from multiple locations around the globe using Firefox, Safari, and Chrome at “real consumer connection speeds.”
 Advanced testing includes multi-step transactions, video capture, content blocking, and more.
 Like Google’s tool, it offers suggestions for improvement.

-5 Site Speed for SEO Tips
+5 Site Speed Tips

 Now that you know your site speed rating, you have to execute the actions for improvement.
 Here are 5 tips to help you out: